yihong1120/Traffic-Report-Android/README.md

 We welcome your contributions!
 Please refer to our contribution guidelines for detailed instructions on how to participate.

 ## License
-This project is licensed under [appropriate license] - see the LICENSE file for details.
+This project is licensed under [AGPL-3.0 license](./license) - see the LICENSE file for details.

 ## Acknowledgements
 - Thanks to the Traffic-Violation-Report-System team for their foundational server work.